mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 The troublesome instruction sequence is ocasionally introduced by optimising compiler in complex ebpf programs.

 We developed a robust workaround by leveraging inline assembly, a lesser known compiler feature.
-We explored potential performance implications and concluded that there are none compared to  straightforward `ctx->data`.
+We explored potential performance implications and concluded that there are none compared to  straightforward `ctx->data_end`.

 Stay tuned for more ebpf content!